Reviewed by Katelyn Hagerty, FNP

 They’re usually prescribed in combination with a topical retinoid such as tretinoin or an over-the-counter treatment like benzoyl peroxide.

-Common oral antibiotics prescribed to treat acne include doxycycline, tetracycline, minocycline, azithromycin, erythromycin, trimethoprim/sulfamethoxazole, cephalexin and others.
+Common oral antibiotics prescribed to treat acne include doxycycline (see doxycycline dosage for acne), tetracycline, minocycline, azithromycin, erythromycin, trimethoprim/sulfamethoxazole, cephalexin and others.

 If you’re prescribed an oral antibiotic, it’s important to closely follow the instructions provided by your healthcare provider.

 Make sure to take your medication for the entire treatment period, even if you notice your acne improving early.

 You may need to use antibiotics for three to four months before it’s okay to go back to your previous acne treatment plan.

 If you have severe acne, your healthcare provider may suggest using isotretinoin to bring your breakouts under control.

 Isotretinoin, which was previously sold as Accutane®, is a highly powerful acne medication.
 It’s used to treat severe forms of acne, such as cystic acne.

 For many people, isotretinoin can clear even the most severe acne breakouts and provide lasting acne-free skin.